 If a PEP is the beneficial owner or has majority control of a company or organisation, that person may be able to use the organisation in furtherance of corrupt purposes.
 For this reason, FATF recommends that regulated businesses should have appropriate risk management systems to determine whether the client or the beneficial owner (BO) is a foreign PEP or has a relationship or business connection to a foreign PEP.
 Additionally, it recommends having measures that can provide the source of wealth and source of funds.

-Similarly, for domestic PEPs and international company PEPs, financial firms are recommended to take reasonable measures to determine whether such a relationship exists and assess the degree of risk.
+Similarly, for a domestic PEP and an international company PEP, financial firms are recommended to take reasonable measures to determine whether such a relationship exists and assess the degree of risk.

 NorthRow’s solution delivers the industry’s most robust AML & KYC software to help regulated firms automate the client onboarding journey whilst mitigating their business risk.
 Our single API includes one of the industry’s leading listings of PEPs & sanctions data.